 Leases of fixed assets, where substantially all the risks and benefits incidental to the ownership of the asset, but not the legal ownership, are transferred to the entities within the Group are classified as finance leases.
-Finance leases are capitalised, recording at the inception of the lease an asset and a liability equal to the present value of the minimum lease payments, including any guaranteed residual values.
-Leased assets are amortised on a straight line basis over their estimated useful lives or over the term of the lease where it is likely that the Group will obtain ownership of the asset.
+Finance leases are capitalised, recording an asset and a liability equal to the present value of the minimum lease payments, including any guaranteed residual values.
+The interest expense is calculated using the interest rate implicit in the lease and is included in finance costs in the statement of comprehensive income.
+Leased assets are depreciated on a straight line basis over their estimated useful lives or over the term of the lease.
 Lease payments are allocated between the reduction of the lease liability and the lease interest expense for the period.